Ballot

-A ballot is a device used to cast votes in an election and may be found as a piece of paper or a small ball used in secret voting.
+A ballot is a device used to cast votes in an election and may be found as a piece of paper or a small ball used in voting.
 It was originally a small ball (see blackballing) used to record decisions made by voters in Italy around the 16th century.

 Each voter uses one ballot, and ballots are not shared.
-In the simplest elections, a ballot may be a simple scrap of paper on which each voter writes in the name of a candidate, but governmental elections use pre-printed ballots to protect the secrecy of the votes.
+In the simplest elections, a ballot may be a scrap of paper on which each voter writes in the name of a candidate, but governmental elections use printed ballots to protect the secrecy of the votes.
 The voter casts their ballot in a box at a polling station.

 In British English, this is usually called a "ballot paper".
 The word ballot is used for an election process within an organization (such as a trade union "holding a ballot" of its members).

 Etymology

 The word ballot comes from Italian ballotta, meaning a "small ball used in voting" or a "secret vote taken by ballots" in Venice, Italy.